 You must try torrijas at Easter which is quite similar to French toast.
-However, torrijas are fried in olive oil instead of butter, which gives it a fruity flavour.
+However, torrijas are fried in olive oil instead of butter, which gives it a fruity flavor.
 The torrijas may be dipped in wine, syrup, honey, and drizzled with sugar and cinnamon.

 Panquemado (or Panquemao)